The Activation Layer

 MetaDAD is not a program.
 It's how the platform turns data into measurable change.

-A structured mentor/mentee cohort model that takes fathers from intake assessment to measurable outcome — and feeds every data point back into the I.T.S. intelligence platform.
+A structured mentor/mentee cohort model that takes young men through an 8-session curriculum — and feeds every data point back into the I.T.S. intelligence platform.

 What MetaDAD Is

 MetaDAD is the structured intervention engine at the center of the I.T.S.
 Fatherhood platform.
-It pairs fathers with trained mentors in research-backed cohort groups — moving them through a 12-week curriculum designed to activate engagement, build stability, and produce measurable outcome data.
+It pairs young men with trained adult mentors in research-backed cohort groups — moving them through an 8-session curriculum designed to build identity, responsibility, relationships, and vision.

 Unlike one-off workshops or standalone support groups, MetaDAD is designed as a longitudinal model.
 Every cohort generates intake data, progress markers, and outcome assessments — all of which flow back into the platform and inform the next cohort's design.

-This is the difference between a program and a platform: MetaDAD doesn't just serve fathers.
+This is the difference between a program and a platform: MetaDAD doesn't just serve participants.
 It learns from them — and improves with every cohort.

 Measured Outcomes